edz-o/VideoActionCues/README.md

 ## Introduction
 This is the code repository of the final project for the 19Fall Computer Vision Course (EN.601.661) at JHU.
 The team members are Heather Han, Zili Huang, Yingda Xia and Yi Zhang.
+The code is based on [MMAction](https://github.com/open-mmlab/mmaction).

 ## Installation
 Please refer to [INSTALL.md](https://github.com/open-mmlab/mmaction/blob/master/INSTALL.md) for installation.